mr-robot183/Parivartan/README.md

 # parivartan_world

-This project is to promote change in the world by engaging at the elementary level
+This project is to promote change in the world by engaging at the elementary level.
+Progress is given in the wiki.

 ## Getting Started